riju18/Bangladesh-Vehicle-Number-Plate-Detection/README.md

 ## Things have been done :
 - trained with 100 bd vehicle images which contain bus, truck, CNG, bike, different cars with number plate;
+- images collected from google for train & test and may have copyright issue.
+If there is any copyright I apologize.
 - accuracy 905%+ ;

 ## Things to do :